aquatix/ns-api/README.md

 pip install -r requirements.txt
 ```

-Alternatively, follow the installation instructions of [ns-notifications](https://github.com/aquatix/ns-notifications), which makes extensive use of this library.
+Alternatively, follow the installation instructions of [ns-notifications](https://github.com/aquatix/ns-notifications), which makes extensive use of this library to serve notifications to for example a smartphone.

 ## Example application

 For example, I use the library to push notifications about my route to my phone through [Pushbullet](http://pushbullet.com).
-Take a look at [pyPushBullet](https://github.com/Azelphur/pyPushBullet); you can install it with [PyPI](https://pypi.python.org/pypi) as `pypushbullet`.
 The program I use to do this has its own repository: [ns-notifications](https://github.com/aquatix/ns-notifications).

 ### NS API key